Course Unit

 • Aims:

-• Enabling the student to formulate "ad-hoc" deterministic models, such as ODEs, PDEs, interacting particle systems, that describe the dynamics of an epidemics in specific situations.
+2) will be able to formulate "ad-hoc" deterministic models, such as ordinary differential equations, partial differential equations, interacting particle systems, that describe the dynamics of an epidemics in specific situations.

-• Providing analytical and numerical techniques allowing to determine the qualitative behaviour of those models.
+3) will possess analytical techniques allowing to resolve the models studied and to determine the qualitative behaviour of the solutions to those models.

-• Complement the models with "control" terms in order to plan specific "containment strategies".
+4) complement the models with auxiliary terms in order to plan specific "containment strategies" for epidemiological models.

 • Content: